carloslancha/Johnny5/README.md

 #### input
 Type: `DOM element`

 The input element where the users will write their answers.

 #### output
 Type: `DOM element`

 The output element where Johnny5 will prints her phrases.

 #### conversation
 Type: `Object`

-The conversation screenplay
+The conversation screenplay.

 #### conversation.startPhrase
 Type: `String`

 The first question id.
 Johnny5 will start the conversation with that question.

 #### conversation.questions
 Type: `Object`

 The object with the questions.

 #### conversation.questions[questionId]
 Type: `Object`

 A question configuration object.

 #### conversation.questions[questionId].phrase
 Type: `String`

 The phrase of the question.

 #### conversation.questions[questionId].answers
 Type: `Array`

-List of posibles answers
+List of posibles answers.

 #### conversation.questions[questionId].answers[answer]
 Type: `Object`

-Answer configuration object
+Answer configuration object.

 #### conversation.questions[questionId].answers[answer].answer
 Type: `String | Function | Undefined`

 The possible answer or, if a function, the validation function of the answer.
-Must return a `Boolean` If is not defined will be used as default answer for the question.
+Must return a `Boolean`

+If is not defined will be used as default answer for the question.

 #### conversation.questions[questionId].answers[answer].goTo
 Type: `String`

 Id of the `conversation.questions` that Johnny5 will ask after the answer.